About the Program

 Completion of the program provides a master of science in education degree and satisfies the requirements for eligibility to apply for professional certification to teach business and marketing in New York State.

-About the Career and Technical Education Department
+About the Career, Technical and Science Ed Department

 122 Bacon Hall